Benjaminpjacobs/linked-list/README.md

 # A List of Stored Links!

+## Installation

+Check the repo out from GitHub and run `index.html` in your local browser.

+## Description

 * To the left - A section to add new bookmarks
 Two input fields and a Button.
 Field one is for the title of the bookmark.